oligot/swagger_documentation_generator/README.md

 # Swagger for Eiffel Documentation

 ## Introduction
-This gives a n overview about how to use this Eiffel library in order to produce Swagger documentation from Eiffel annotations.
-The same terminology as in [the official specificaions](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) will be used.
+This gives an overview about how to use this Eiffel library in order to produce Swagger documentation from Eiffel annotations.
+The same terminology as in [the official specifications](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) will be used.

 ## Getting started
 Add the library swagger_documentation_generation to your project.
 Create an object of type SWAGGER_DOC_GENERATOR and call create_documentation on it.
 Pass the location of your project as the argument.
 The generator will produce a file called swagger.json.
 Use this file to create the swagger documentation.